top of page

 A – High culpability

-A leading role where offending is part of a group activity
+• Leading role where offending is part of a group activity

 B – Medium culpability

-Other cases that fall between categories A and C
+• Incident falling between categories A and C

 C – Lesser culpability

-Involved through coercion, intimidation or exploitation
+• Involvement through coercion, pressure, intimidation, or exploitation by others

 Harm